wooorm/franc/readme.md

 ## What’s not so cool about franc?

-**franc** supports many languages, so make sure to pass it big documents, to get reliable results.
+**franc** supports many languages, which means it’s easily confused on small samples.
+Make sure to pass it big documents to get reliable results.

-## Installation
+## Install

 [npm][]: